JakubTesarek/dbgr/docs/source/contributing.rst

 mandatory.

 .. tip::
-    The file ``Makefile`` contains other commands that can be usefull when developing DBGR.
+    The file ``Makefile`` contains other commands that can be useful when developing DBGR.
 Run ``make`` to see all the available commands.

 Linting